 In our ISO 17025 accredited lab these cables and wires were subjected to all standard tests such as tensile strength, conductivity, bending, as well as type tests with accessories on tensile breaking strength.
 Results from these lab tests confirmed PowerFil’s superior characteristics, including an exceptional thermal resistance compared to traditional alloys (see annealing curve) resulting in less creep and increasing longevity at high operating temperatures.

 As lab results lived up to the expectations, all tests related to a pilot project were signed off on.
-After the delay due to COVID-19 we are now proceeding with preparations of the first implementation for a customer in the fall of 2020.
-In parallel we are advancing on other trial projects in close collaboration with our customers.
+After the delay due to COVID-19 we are now proceeding with preparations of the first inline implementation for a customer as of 2021.
+In parallel we are advancing on other trial projects in close collaboration with our partnering customers.

 Be sure not to miss out on developments regarding our PowerFil alloy.
 Contact our sales team for more information.